As an introvert, these meeting tips can help you make work meetings a lot more manageable.

 It's nice not to be expected to take part in every discussion topic, but it also feels weird not to contribute anything at all.
 If you're taking meeting notes, it feels more natural to jump in with a comment or clarification when needed, and you can use the notes as a reason to speak that doesn't feel awkward.

 If it starts to feel like the meeting will never end, try to take this into consideration for future meetings.
 You can always bring up the length of the meeting during the next one.
-At Hugo, we practice a 4-hour meeting week.
+Some organizations practice a 4-hour meeting week.
 If you get drawn into too many meetings, perhaps suggest a similar rule for your organization.

 Introverts often avoid small talk, but research shows people like others more when they make an effort to chat.
 If you're feeling overwhelmed, it's okay to leave.
 But if you have the energy, even a couple of minutes of small talk can go a long way.